YourOnly-One/content/content/snoworld/en-ph/kb/kpop/kpop-generations.md

 +++
-title = "Most Coherent List of K-pop Generations" description = "An objective approach to Korean Popular Music Generations for bands, groups, and solo acts."                                                    # For Schema.org; OpenGraph; Twitter Cards; and post summary
+title = "Most coherent list of K-pop generations" description = "An objective approach to Korean Popular Music Generations for bands, groups, and solo acts."                                                    # For Schema.org; OpenGraph; Twitter Cards; and post summary

 publishdate = 2022-01-18T07:00:00+08:00                                        # manually adjust to local timezone